What projects against climate change and for adaptation are there in Innsbruck?

 The Environment and Sustainability Award of the City of Innsbruck is endowed with a total of 10,000 euros.

 The prize money is divided into 5,000 euros each among the winners in the categories Young Ideas and Seen, Thought, Done .
-The category Economy for tomorrow does not receive any prize money, but like all prize winners, is entitled to use the title of winner of the City of Innsbruck 2026 Environment and Sustainability Award.
+The Economy for Tomorrow category does not receive any prize money but, like all prize winners, is entitled to use the title of winner of the City of Innsbruck 2026 Environment and Sustainability Award.

 Your ideas are in demand!
 Taking part pays off in any case!